dwarvesf/brainery/consulting/case-study/startupvn.md

   - startup
 title: "Startupvn × Dwarves: Building a better community"
 date: 2021-07-29
-description: null
+description: startup.vn was founded 10 years ago, when the concept of "startups" was still fairly new in Vietnam.
+A handful of people from diverse backgrounds joined hands to create a homeland for Vietnamese who aim at building and growing their own businesses.
-authors: null
+authors:
+- nikki
+- duy
-menu: memo
+menu: consulting
-type: null
+type: case-study
 hide_frontmatter: false
 ---

 [startup.vn](http://startup.vn/) was founded 10 years ago, when the concept of "startups" was still fairly new in Vietnam.
 A handful of people from diverse backgrounds joined hands to create a homeland for Vietnamese who aim at building and growing their own businesses.

-💡 **Fostering innovation and entrepreneurship in Vietnam since 2011.**
+### Fostering innovation and entrepreneurship in Vietnam since 2011.
 What started out as a weekend passion project quickly progressed into a strong, proud, aspiring community.
 10 years in, [startup.vn](http://startup.vn/) is now one of the fast-growing entrepreneurial ecosystems in Vietnam, representing Vietnam at Startups Nation ([Global Entrepreneurship Network](https://www.genglobal.org/)).

 With the true intention of community goodwill, we're honored to have joined forces with the [startup.vn](http://startup.vn/) team to bring the ecosystem to the next level.
 The first initiative is a complete revamp of [startup.vn](http://startup.vn/)'s official site, announcing the community's long-awaited digital footprint.